ATiredVegan/ATiredVegan.github.io/_pages/book-recs.md

 **[Plan de evasión](https://bookshop.org/a/120094/9788466364270)** (Argentina) No in-depth review.
 This felt quite thematically similar to La invención de Morel, but was told partly through letters which was quite cool, however this made the narrative a little tricky.

-Audiobook available
+Audiobook available.

 ### Fantasy

 **[Cuentos Completos de Jorge Luis Borges](https://bookshop.org/a/120094/9780525567127)** (Argentina) Haven’t reviewed in depth, but one of the best things I’ve ever read.
 Very difficult though.
 I discuss in various blog posts: [800-hour](https://medium.com/language-hub/refold-approach-to-language-learning-spanish-800-hour-update-3d8349d6af9b), [900-hour](https://medium.com/language-hub/refold-approach-to-language-learning-spanish-900-hour-update-e5350ac70c83) and [1000-hour updates](https://medium.com/language-hub/refold-approach-to-language-learning-spanish-1000-hour-update-6ab65fe56a71).

-Audiobook available
+Audiobook available.

 **[Cien años de soledad por GGM](https://bookshop.org/a/120094/9780307474728)** (Colombia)

 [Review](https://deusexvita.substack.com/p/review-2-of-2025-cien-anos-de-soledad).
 This is not really a novel, but a stylized historical retelling of the history of Colombia and I found it very difficult for that reason.
 Gabo also loves his low frequency vocab.
 I would read other of his stories, like Crónica, before tackling this one.

-Audiobook available
+Audiobook available.

 ### Philosophy

 **[La rebelión de las masas por José Ortega y Gasset](https://bookshop.org/a/120094/9781539477082)** (España) [Review](https://open.substack.com/pub/deusexvita/p/review-5-of-2024-del-sentimento-tragico?r=u4cqu&utm_campaign=post&utm_medium=web&showWelcomeOnShare=true).
 Was a pretty difficult read, but mainly because of the ideas, although there were numerous Spanish words I was not familiar with.
 A strident cultural critique of our modern society

-Audiobook available
+Audiobook available.

 **[Del sentimiento trágico de la vida por Miguel de Unamuno](https://bookshop.org/a/120094/9788418933905)** (España) [Review](https://open.substack.com/pub/deusexvita/p/review-5-of-2024-del-sentimento-tragico?r=u4cqu&utm_campaign=post&utm_medium=web&showWelcomeOnShare=true).
 A difficult read, but mainly because of the quoted philosophers and references, and less so because of the Spanish.
 I did however, find Unamuno less straightforward than Ortega y Gasset, and thus more difficult to understand.

-Audiobook available on YouTube
+Audiobook available on YouTube.